tpreilly4/brew-master/README.md

 ## Current Project Status
 * Connects to local MySQL Database and returns empty DB table 'beer' through the url: http://localhost:8080/brewdata/all
 * Must have gradle installed.
 Must have JDK 1.8 or newer.
-Use command ./gradlew to run.
+Use command ./gradlew bootRun to run.
 * You can add values to 'beer' table manually via MySQL shell, but POST's are not yet functional.
 To be continued.